rizelthms/TRIMM_DesignSystem/widgets/colortokeneditor/README.md

 ## Troubleshooting

 - No tokens appear: confirm the TRIMM Design System theme is imported and the expected CSS variables are present in built stylesheets
-- Changes do not persist: verify localStorage is available in the browser for the app origin
+- Changes do not persist: verify `DS_ThemeProfile` access rights and confirm the widget has access to the Mendix Client API (`mx.data`)
 - Theme switching: the widget listens to `data-theme` on `<html>`.
 Make sure your theme toggles that attribute when switching between light and dark

 ## License